-The board will adopt a schedule of regular meetings.
+The board will hold regular meetings on the first Thursday of each month.
 The adopted schedule and location of regular meetings is published in the Washington State Register.
 The current meeting schedule is in the appendix.

 Meetings are held throughout the Chehalis Basin and other locations.
 Meetings are held at publicly accessible locations.